pombredanne/Saiweb.co.uk/source/_posts/2012-03-07-rhel-6-openstack-via-epel-nova-and-glance-on-kvm.markdown

 --rabbit_host=localhost
 --glance_api_servers=localhost:9292
 --iscsi_ip_prefix=192.168.99.1
+--bridge=br0
 ```

+Setup the database and start the relevant nova services

+{% highlight bash %}
+nova-manage db sync
+for i in api network scheduler compute; do service openstack-nova-$i start; done
+for i in api network scheduler compute; do chkconfig openstack-nova-$i on; done
+{% endhighlight %}

+Note: you could also use openstack-nova-db-setup instead of "nova-manage db sync", _but_ it requires mysql-server, which at the time of writing if you have Percona installed will falsely adivse you a need t install mysql-server, Percona need to add: "Provides: mysql-server" to their spec ideally.

-Rememeber this is only a basic setup so a lot of the options are left default such as the network_manager, I will cover their options at a later date.
+Remember this is only a basic setup so a lot of the options are left default such as the network_manager, I will cover their options at a later date.

+Onto setting up a basic user (Note: this will be replaced in future posts with keystone)

+{% highlight bash %}
+nova-manage user admin saiweb
+nova-manage project create saiweb saiweb
+nova-manage network create saiweb 10.0.0.0/24 1 256 --bridge=br0
+{% endhighlight %}

+<strong> Configuring Glance </strong>